 Masottina Le Rive Di Ogliano Conegliano Valdobbiadene Prosecco Superiore Extra Dry delivers not only an excellent value but also a tasty almost sweet and savory wine to toast any event.
 It is easy drinking with fresh and youthful aromas and flavors of almond and honey.

-Cellardoor Winery 2012 Vendange is an unusual blend of hybrids, Marquette, Frontenac Gris, Frontenac Blanc and Seyval.
+Cellardoor Winery 2012 Vendange is an unusual blend of hybrids, Marquette, Frontenac Gris, Frontenac Blanc, and Seyval.
 Created in the Methode Champenoise, the wine is moderately complex with intense flavors of berries, especially Raspberry.
-The Marquette grape is one of the few red hybrids with tannin and this sparkling wine has some underlying tannin that enhances the flavors.
-This is a very crisp, dry and fruity sparkling Rosé.
+The Marquette grape is one of the few red hybrids with tannin, and this sparkling wine has some underlying tannin that enhances the flavors.
+This sparkling wine is a very crisp, dry, and fruity sparkling Rosé.

-Claibourne and Churchill 2015 Gewurztraminer is a dry wine with lots of florals on the nose.
-It is fresh with flavors of white flower, orange blossom, peach and citrus, especially Tangelo and orange.
-There are subtle spices on the finish making this a very light yet drinkable Gewurztraminer.
+Claiborne and Churchill 2015 Gewurztraminer is a dry wine with lots of florals on the nose.
+It is fresh with flavors of white flower, orange blossom, peach, and citrus, especially Tangelo and orange.
+There are subtle spices on the finish, making this a very light yet drinkable Gewurztraminer.
 Its subtleties bring forth a very elegant wine for the varietal.

 Not everyone can get their hands on Idaho wines but if you can Huston 2013 Riesling is an excellent example of the quality of wine produced in Idaho.
-This well-balanced fresh wine delivers flavors of apricot and citrus.
-What is interesting because the wine has the texture of Chardonnay.
+This well-balanced, fresh wine delivers flavors of apricot and citrus yet has the texture of Chardonnay.

 Flying Cloud is the second label of Stephen Ross.
 It is their more affordable line of wine.
 Named after a small airport in Minnesota, which is where Stephen Ross grew up, the 2015 Sauvignon Blanc has aromas of grass and peach with flavors of tropical fruit and stone fruit.
-This is a bright fresh wine that exudes a delicate balance and perfect minerality.
-There are hints of grass but not overpowering as often found in Sauvignon Blancs.
-The wine is clean, crisp and very refreshing.
+I found a bright, fresh wine that exudes a delicate balance and perfect minerality.
+There are hints of grass but not overpowering as often seen in Sauvignon Blancs.
+The wine is clean, crisp, and very refreshing.

 Rombauer Sauvignon Blanc has aromas of fresh banana and some notes of white flower.
-Although there is some citrus flavors there are tropical flavors of pineapple and banana along with pear and stone fruit.
-There are some marvelous sweet flavors not typically associated with Sauvignon Blanc, which sets this wine apart from what is typical of the varietal and makes this a very special wine.
+Although there are some citrus flavors, there I also found tropical flavors of pineapple and banana along with pear and stone fruit.
+There are some marvelous sweet flavors not typically associated with Sauvignon Blanc, which sets this wine apart from what is typical of the varietal and makes this an exceptional wine.

-Riverbench 2015 Riesling is an off dry wine with floral and peach aromas.
-The flavors are white flower, white peaches and white nectarines.
+Riverbench 2015 Riesling is an off-dry wine with floral and peach aromas.
+The flavors include white flower, white peaches, and white nectarines.

 A favorite is the Domaine Paul Mas Côte Mas Sud de France Rosé Aurore 2015.
 A blend of Grenache, Cinsault and Syrah this wine from the Languedoc region of southern France is perfect to cap off the summer.
-Enticing with its pale salmon pink color and the bright vibrant label that beckons you with the beauty of the South of France and its Mediterranean influences.
+Enticing with its pale salmon pink color and the bright, vibrant label that beckons you with the beauty of the South of France and its Mediterranean influences.
 A traditional Mediterranean blend, on the nose there are florals especially rose.
-The wine displays red fruit, peach and is bright, fresh as well as refreshing.
-This is a very summery wine.
+The wine displays red fruit, peach and is bright, refreshing, and a great summer wine.

-A very colorful Rosé is the Castello di Amorosa 2015 Gioia Rosato di Sangiovese.
-This is a very refreshing and fruity Rosé and is definitely a summer wine.
-The color is that of raspberries with flavors of berries, raspberries and Maraschino cherry.
+Another very colorful Rosé, Castello di Amorosa 2015 Gioia Rosato di Sangiovese is a very refreshing and fruity Rosé and definitely a summer wine.
+The color is that of raspberries with flavors of berries, raspberries, and Maraschino cherry.
 You might call this a bolder Rosé and is absolutely one not to miss.

-Ehlers Estate’s 2013 1886 is a blend of mostly Cabernet Sauvignon combined with small percentages of Cabernet Franc, Merlot and Petit Verdot.
-This is a full-bodied fruit forward wine.
+Ehlers Estate’s 2013 1886 is a blend of mostly Cabernet Sauvignon combined with small percentages of Cabernet Franc, Merlot, and Petit Verdot.
+I found a full-bodied fruit-forward wine.
 Most impressive is the wine’s balance.
 Its bright cherry flavors give way to subtle spicy nuances.
-This is a divine wine that not only is drinkable today but also has marvelous aging potential.
+This wine is divine and is not only drinkable today but also has marvelous aging potential.

-The 2014 Mercer Malbec is composed of 88% Malbec and 12% Cabernet Sauvignon.
+The 2014 Mercer Malbec consists of 88% Malbec and 12% Cabernet Sauvignon.
 The addition of Cabernet softens the wine.
-One finds the wine has a viscous and powerful quality yet is rich and velvety.
+One finds the wine has a vicious and powerful quality yet is rich and velvety.
 Flavors are predominately plum with hints of mocha and vanilla.
-While the wine is fermented in an oak tank, the Malbec and Cabernet Sauvignon are aged separately in new and used French oak barrels for 18 months.
+While the wine ferments in an oak tank, the Malbec and Cabernet Sauvignon ages separately in new and used French oak barrels for 18 months.

 By far the best value of the year was the incredibly delicious red wine called Feudo Zirtari from Sicily.
 This wine is a combination of Nero d’Avola and Syrah.
 You can really sense a European elegance of the Syrah.
-The wine exemplifies the meeting of two worlds, the traditional old world and the innovative new world.
-One immediately senses the cherry red fruit aromas and the wine delivers the sweetness of cherry on the palate.
-The wine is bright and balanced with hints of licorice on the finish.
-This is a winner at $14.
+The wine exemplifies the meeting of two worlds, the traditional old world, and the innovative new world.
+One immediately senses the cherry red fruit aromas, and the wine delivers the sweetness of cherry on the palate.
+I found the wine bright and balanced with hints of licorice on the finish.
+This wine is a winner at $14.

-Arcudi wines first release is the 2012 Cabernet Sauvignon, Black Sears Vineyard Howell Mountain, Napa Valley.
+Arcudi Wine’s first release is the 2012 Cabernet Sauvignon, Black Sears Vineyard Howell Mountain, Napa Valley.
 The Black Sears Vineyard is the highest on Howell Mountain.
 The Arcudi Cabernet is rich and velvety yet earthy with a complex textural quality.
-The aromas are licorice and black berry pie.
-The flavors are stewed fruit, plums and blackberries.
-On the finish one finds some hints of anise.
-The wine has fine tannins, not overly oaked and is nicely balanced.
-Tony describes his wine as having “the ripeness of California and the structure of a French wine.
+The aromas are licorice and blackberry pie.
+The flavors are stewed fruit, plums, and blackberries.
+On the finish, one finds some hints of anise.
+The wine has fine tannins, not overly oaked, and is nicely balanced.
+Tony describes his wine as having “the ripeness of California and the structure of French wine.

 A big full-bodied red wine Castello di Amorosa’s 2012 La Castellana Super Tuscan Blend is superb.
-Created like the Italian Bordeaux Sangiovese blends this wine is primarily Cabernet Sauvignon blended with Sangiovese and Merlot.
-This wine is also known as “Lady of the Castle” The wine has a velvety texture with aromas of Cherry, tobacco, mocha and a hint of tomatoes.
-It is a rich fruit forward California styled wine that exudes the flavors of cherries.
+Created like the Italian Bordeaux Sangiovese blends, this wine utilizes Cabernet Sauvignon primarily with Sangiovese and Merlot.
+This wine is also known as “Lady of the Castle.”
+The wine has a velvety texture with aromas of cherry, tobacco, mocha, and a hint of tomatoes.
+Find a rich fruit-forward California styled wine that exudes the flavors of cherries.

 Castello di Amorosa 2012 Sangiovese is a blend of 95% Sangiovese and 5 % Merlot.
 One will find flavors of cedar, balsamic, violets, dark cherry and white pepper.
 This well-balanced wine is very European in style.
 Kudos to the winemakers for creating a Sangiovese that is not typical of California.

-From the Colli Euganei Region of Italy is the Le Volpi Rosso, a well balance smooth blend of mostly Merlot, Cabernet Sauvignon and Cabernet Franc with its nice spices and bright cherry flavors.
-This is a real winner.
+From the Colli Euganei Region of Italy comes the Le Volpi Rosso, a well-balanced, smooth blend of mostly Merlot, Cabernet Sauvignon and Cabernet Franc with its nice spices and bright cherry flavors.
+This wine is a real winner.

 Another Colli Euganei winery is Vignalta.
 The 2011 Gemola is a blend of Merlot and Cabernet Franc.
-A well integrated wine, it is the flagship of Vignalta’s portfolio and displays flavors of Cherry and white pepper.
+A well-integrated wine and the flagship of Vignalta’s portfolio and displays flavors of Cherry and white pepper.

 A favorite for barbeques is the 2011 Bodegas Emilio Moro Malleolus, a wine from the Ribera Del Duero region of Spain.
 This outstanding wine reflects the traditions of this 3rd generation winery.
-Malleolus mean small vineyard that lay in the Pesquera de Duero.
-This Tempranillo is superb with it viscous rich velvety texture, aromas of mocha, plum and black fruit and flavors of plum and stewed fruit.
+Malleolus means a small vineyard that lay in the Pesquera de Duero.
+This Tempranillo is superb with it a viscous, rich, velvety texture, aromas of mocha, plum and black fruit and flavors of plum and stewed fruit.

 A dessert wine from Castello Della Sala was a real stand out.
 Muffato Della Sala is what I would call a lively and bright dessert wine.
-It is not as heavy as some of the Passitos making this wine quite appealing.
-The wine is mostly botrytised Sauvignon Blanc combined with Grechetto, Traminer and Riesling.
+It is not as heavy as some of the Passitos, making this wine quite appealing.
+The wine is mostly botrytized Sauvignon Blanc combined with Grechetto, Traminer, and Riesling.
 One immediately senses the floral aromas from the Riesling.
 The flavors are honey and orange.
 My immediate impression after tasting the Muffato was, “This wine is alive.”
 It truly has a unique expression.

-The Vignalta 2013 Alpiane is another excellent example of Passito with it apricot flavors that are not too sweet.
+The Vignalta 2013 Alpiane is another excellent example of Passito with its apricot flavors that are not too sweet.

-There were many more wines that tickled my fancy but these are just a few that made a very lasting impression.
+Many more wines tickled my fancy, but these are just a few that made a very lasting impression.
 I am looking forward to exploring new wines, wineries and visiting new places in 2017.
 Discovering the new gems of the wine industry is an exhilarating and challenging way to start off the year.